bablokb/christmas-pyramid/doc/electronics.md

 ![](./dfplayer.jpg)

-The alternative is to decode the MP3 in the microcontroller and output I2S to a small I2S-DAC (e.g. theMAX98357A).
+The alternative is to decode the MP3 in the microcontroller and output I2S to a small I2S-DAC (e.g. the MAX98357A).
 While this does works it has a number of drawbacks.
 At least with the ESP32-S2 which I use the motor tends to stutter.
 A faster processor might not have this problem.
 The second drawback is the larger number of pins needed (four